-We sat down with Mark Allen, the co-founder, and CEO of Vydia to discuss their serverless journey with Stackery.
+We sat down with Mark Allen, the co-founder, and CEO of Vydia to discuss their serverless journey with Stackery and how our solutions help them deliver applications that follow the AWS Well-Architected Framework.

 In March of 2018, all of us at Vydia had been hearing a lot about the many possibilities of serverless.
-When I heard an interview with Stackery’s CEO, Nate Taggart, on a podcast about the company’s set of solutions for serverless teams, we decided to set our interns up with an account to play around with the features.
-What we came to find was that Stackery was the perfect way for our whole team to move closer to total serverless adoption and arrive at a deeper understanding of the many AWS services.
-This is how Stackery took AWS serverless at Vydia from intern-research project to accelerated adoption.
+When I heard an interview with Stackery’s CEO on a podcast about the company’s set of solutions for serverless teams, we decided to set our interns up with an account to play around.

 AWS has so many useful and relevant services for software teams, but it can be difficult for team members to understand what they all do and how they interact with one another.
-Our team was faced with a lot of confusion about serverless and AWS upfront and we explained to Stackery that we were looking for a deeper understanding of the complexities of AWS services as a first step.
-Essentially, we were seeking out a tool to provide this knowledge from the outset and this tool was Stackery.
+Our team was faced with a lot of confusion about serverless and AWS upfront; and we explained to Stackery that we were looking for a deeper understanding of the complexities of AWS services as a very first step.
+Essentially, we were seeking out a tool to provide this knowledge from the outset.
+This tool was Stackery.

 In our previous attempts to extract thumbnails out of video files, Vydia was using a third-party encoding system but it didn’t support this process properly.
 So, once we decided to experiment with serverless, our team landed on using a simple, singular Lambda serviced by an S3 bucket.